+Occasionally, manufacturers offer special rates for business lease customers only.
+This can result in a difference in price between business and personal prices.
 Business car leasing also offers positive tax implications.
 You can reclaim up to 50% of the rental (for cars) or up to 100% (on commercial vehicles) on a business contract hire agreement.

-In comparison, if you are applying for vehicle finance as a private individual, you may be eligible for personal leasing.
+If you are applying for vehicle finance as a private individual, you may be eligible for personal leasing.
 Personal contract hire is similar to a business contract hire agreement with the exception of reclaiming the VAT.
 All personal contract hire prices include VAT.

-To be granted finance on a business lease basis, you will need to provide three months’ business bank statements.
+To be granted finance on a business lease basis, you will need to provide three months’ of business bank statements.

 The annual car tax on your company car will depend on a number of factors: